santiment/academy/src/docs/metrics/details/timebound.md

 In this scenario the transaction volume is 20 + 10 + 5 = 35 ETH, but the ETH in
 circulation is 20 ETH.

-This can be explained as having twenty \$1 bills.
-Alice sends all of them to Bob, Bob sends 10 of the received bills to Charlie and Charlie sends 5 of them to Dean.
+This difference can be explained as having twenty \$1 bills.
+Alice sends all of them to Bob, Bob sends 10 of the received bills to Charlie, and Charlie sends 5 of them to Dean.
 There are 20 dollars in circulation total in this case.

-One of the most useful properities of Circulation is that it is immune to mixers and gives a much better view of the actual amount of tokens that are being transacted on-chain.
+One of the most valuable properties of circulation is that it is immune to mixers and gives a much better view of the actual amount of tokens that are being transacted on-chain.